Max Kepler Player Props: Twins vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks 11th in MLB with a collective nine strikeouts per nine innings.
+- The nine strikeouts per nine innings put together by the Phillies pitching staff ranks 10th in MLB.

-- Phillies pitchers combine to rank 11th in baseball in home runs allowed (130 total, 1.1 per game).
+- The Phillies rank 12th in baseball in home runs surrendered (132 total, 1.1 per game).

-- Sanchez makes the start for the Phillies, his 11th of the season.
-He is 0-3 with a 3.44 ERA and 48 strikeouts in 52 1/3 innings pitched.

-- In his most recent time out on Saturday, the lefty threw five innings against the Kansas City Royals, giving up six earned runs while surrendering six hits.
+- His last time out was on Sunday against the Kansas City Royals, when the righty threw seven innings, surrendering four earned runs while allowing seven hits.

-- In 10 games this season, the 26-year-old has put up a 3.44 ERA and 8.3 strikeouts per nine innings, while giving up a batting average of .211 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.